ariff-m/JanTune/README.md

 <p align="center">
   <img width="250" src="https://github.com/ariff-m/JanTune/blob/main/asset/JanTune.png" alt="JanTune" style="object-fit: contain;">
 </p>
 ### <p align="center">JanTune - Early Detection Heart Disease App.</p>

+JanTune is a mobile-based application designed to detect heart diseases.
+In addition, it offers additional features such as providing recommendations for the nearest hospitals based on the user's location.
+By leveraging this application, we aim to bridge the gap in healthcare services and bring essential health information to the fingertips of all.

 ### Our project team members:
 |Student ID|Name|Learning Path|University|